911 Information

 3. Explain the specific emergency, such as a crime that has occurred or is about to occur, a house that is burning, a person who is unconscious, people who have suffered a traffic accident, etc.

-5. Indicate the number of people involved, direction of flight if applicable.
+5. Indicate the number of people involved.

-6. Provide any license plate numbers and vehicle descriptions if possible.
+7. Provide any license plate numbers and vehicle descriptions if possible.

-7. Keep information factual, and do not exaggerate the situation.
+8. Keep information factual, and do not exaggerate the situation.
 However, never be afraid to state the seriousness of the situation.
 Tell the 911 dispatcher what you do know, and if you don't know or are unsure, tell the dispatcher.